helloDesign/simple-mind/web/src/pages/Doc/en/start/index.md

 ### Packaging the Library

-Since version `0.2.0`, we have added support for packaging the core library simple-mind-map.
+Since version `0.2.0`, we have added support for packaging the core library simple-mind.
 This uses the same packaging tool as the sample project web.

 ```bash
 cd web
 npm run buildLibrary
 ```

-The packaging entry is `simple-mind-map/full.js`, which will introduce all plugins by default.
+The packaging entry is `simple-mind/full.js`, which will introduce all plugins by default.
 If you don't need all plugins, you can modify the file to only introduce the plugins you need, which can reduce the size of the packaged file.

-The `package.json` file in the `simple-mind-map` library provides two export
+The `package.json` file in the `simple-mind` library provides two export
 fields:

 ```json